Abdulwasa/About-me/README.md

 I am Abdulwasa Abdulkader Osman, a highly motivated and self-taught developer with a passion for technology and innovation.
 Originally from Eritrea, I have been living in Germany since 2015 as a refugee.
 When I arrived in Germany, I faced new challenges and opportunities.
 I started from scratch, learning the German language and immersing myself in the world of computers and programming.

 **Frontend Development:**
-With over 4 years of experience in frontend development, I specialize in crafting interactive and visually appealing user interfaces.
-Proficient in JavaScript, React.js, HTML5, and CSS3, I have a proven track record of building responsive and scalable web applications that deliver exceptional user experiences.
+As a frontend developer, my expertise lies in creating captivating and user-friendly interfaces, honed over several years.
+I command a strong grasp of JavaScript, React.js, HTML5, and CSS3, evident in my history of constructing adaptable, responsive web applications that consistently provide remarkable user interactions.

 **Backend Development:**
-As a full-stack developer, I have a solid foundation in backend technologies.
+As a Backend developer, I have a solid foundation in backend technologies.
 I am proficient in Python, with a focus on FastAPI, allowing me to build efficient and high-performance server-side applications.
 Additionally, I am skilled in Node.js and Express, enabling me to develop robust backend solutions to support web and mobile applications.

 **Desktop Applications:**
 I am well-versed in developing desktop applications using technologies like Electron.js.
 Leveraging my skills in JavaScript, Node.js, and Electron, I create cross-platform desktop apps with rich functionality and a seamless user interface.